The Basilica of Santa Maria Maggiore Rome - The Final Resting Place of Pope Francis

 Or for its golden ceiling.

-Whether you are on a religious pilgrimage, or just looking for some of the beauty and history this city has to offer, here is everything you need to know about visiting Santa Maria Maggiore Rome:
+Whether you are on a religious pilgrimage, or just looking for some of the beauty and history this city has to offer, Santa Maria Maggiore should be on your travel itinerary.

 What is so important about Santa Maria Maggiore?